The-Tikkun-Line/the-tikkun-line.github.io/index.markdown

 layout: home
 ---
 <h2>{{ site.description | escape }}</h2>
-<h2>We use Hearing Voices & Intentional Peer Support peer models and a Transformative Justice liberatory approach.
+<h2>We aim to use Hearing Voices & Intentional Peer Support peer models and a Transformative Justice liberatory approach.
+We acknowledge that learning these practices and unlearning oppression is the work of a lifetime.</h2>